Bermuda Triangle Part 2

 Silverback zipped his navy wet suit and pulled down his scuba mask.
 He dove in first with two deep-dive technical helpers.

 Nelson had changed his choice like scared Ivory.
 Was Silverback losing some rationality?
-The Surreal Forces likely had the Owl Ring and used its power on Ivory; otherwise, she’d never be lured to Bill’s awkward challenge.
+The Surreal Forces likely had the Scarlet Owl Ring and used its power on Ivory; otherwise, she’d never be lured to Bill’s awkward challenge.

 Nelson floated like a skinny seaworm until he dived into the waves.
 The ocean cracked open, and there was no escape.
 Into the hellish ball of cold liquid, he slid down to 175 feet inside the Bermuda serpent’s tongue.
 Neslon was put off-center from the fishing vessel.

 What were the sea turtles doing there?
 Why were they so irregularly grouped?
-It was terrifying and startled them all.
+It was terrifying and the excitement startled them all.
 They were hypnotized yet held their primary aim: to find the elite treasure somewhere below.
-Time became feared as the freakish turtles were fine cuisine for one terrifying shark species, and it was about lunch.
+Time became feared as the freakish turtles were fine cuisine but not enough to be full for one terrifying shark species, and it was about lunch.

 Nelson was breathing heavily and quickly, using up the helium in his tank.
 Silverback would have to relieve him, but he couldn’t afford to lose a team member to guide him to the decompression stops up to the surface.
-Silverback held onto a powerful underwater flashlight and searched desperately through the unending giant kelp braids rising somewhere from beneath, and the team’s helpers soon followed.
+Silverback held onto a powerful underwater flashlight and searched desperately through the unending giant kelp braids rising somewhere from beneath, and the team’s technical helpers soon followed.

 They searched and searched for 60 minutes.
 Their nerves were constantly shocked by the sight of the orange, iridescent, tubelike legs of giant sea spiders and slime covering the abnormally tall seaweed.
+The work was slow, and no trace of the Scarlet Owl or Surreal Forces.

 It was a trap.

 There was an ice-cold zap of awareness.
 The giant sea spiders attracted the attention of gluttonous sea turtles, which fed on them in large numbers because they were highly sought after.
 The Great Whites had been waiting for the Kelp to move.
+The Captain tried to warn them with the tap of the plank and his leg that wasn’t there.

 In a bomb of sea spider snow, pure dark, and the realm of seaweed and wild fish, the Great Whites sawed the Bermuda Triangle in half.
 They each estimated one Great White at 26 feet and almost three tons; their intense fear made them question it.
-They couldn’t be sure, and each shark they saw through their goggles was more extensive and aggressive than the other.
+They couldn’t be sure, and each shark they saw through their goggles was more extensive, and more aggressive than the other.

 Silverback noticed the area behind the black drain swirled violently as these unbelievable sea turtle shells gathered.
 Suddenly, there was a human skeleton spinning like a wind turbine, A red diamond that sparkled like the tip of a laser light.
 The thing wore a pink pearl necklace with the Owl Ring as its pendant, clasped around its neck.